 Birchwood DOJO points are awarded for positive general and learning behaviour and for making good choices.
-All members of staff can award points.
+All members of staff can award points as well as House Captains.
 Birchwood DOJO points have been discussed and agreed by staff and pupils.
 Points are collected over a half term period and then celebrated in a special end of half term assembly.